Nonminimally coupled ultralight axions as cold dark matter: Results

-In Figure~\ref{fig:power_spectrum_nmc}, we display the matter power spectrum for the non-minimally coupled case for $m_{\phi} = 10^{-23}$~eV.
+In Fig.~\ref{fig:power_spectrum_nmc}, we display the matter power spectrum for the nonminimally coupled case for $m_{\phi} = 10^{-23}$~eV.
 As discussed above, in this case, the density perturbations in the scalar field deviate from the CDM density perturbations at large scales but reproduce the results of the CDM model at small scales.
 This leaves observable traces on the observed matter power spectrum.
 We match the matter power spectrum to the $\Lambda$CDM model at large scales.
-Given the decay of density perturbations on large scale for the non-minimally coupled scalar field (Figure~\ref{fig:delta_phi}), the matter power is expected to differ between the non-minimal coupling case and the $\Lambda$CDM (or minimal coupling case) at small scales.
+Given the decay of density perturbations on large scales for the nonminimally coupled scalar field (Fig.~\ref{fig:delta_phi}), the matter power is expected to differ between the nonminimal coupling case and the $\Lambda$CDM (or minimal coupling case) at small scales.
 As a result, the matter power is found to be significantly larger at small scales as compared to the CDM power spectrum.
 Alternatively, if we had chosen to normalize the power spectrum at small scales (e.g. by choosing the measured value of $\sigma_8$ by cluster abundance data), we would find a deficit of matter power at large scales.
-The power excess in Figure~\ref{fig:power_spectrum_nmc} is proportional to the value of $\xi$.
-To obtain agreement with both the large and small scale data, we obtain the following constraint on the non-minimal coupling for the adiabatic mode: $\xi \lesssim 0.01$.
+The power excess in Fig.~\ref{fig:power_spectrum_nmc} is proportional to the value of $\xi$.
+To obtain agreement with both the large- and small-scale data, we obtain the following constraint on the nonminimal coupling for the adiabatic mode: $\xi \lesssim 0.01$.

-Figure~\ref{fig:power_spectrum_nmc} also shows that, for non-minimal coupling, the matter power spectrum for the isocurvature mode is in much better agreement with the usual adiabatic CDM mode.
+Figure~\ref{fig:power_spectrum_nmc} also shows that, for nonminimal coupling, the matter power spectrum for the isocurvature mode is in much better agreement with the usual adiabatic CDM mode.
 For instance, the isocurvature mode for $\xi = 0.05$ agrees well with the $\xi = 0$ adiabatic mode at large scales.
-We do not carry out a more detailed comparison here but our results suggest that a mix of adiabatic and isocurvature initial conditions for the non-minimally coupled ULAs might behave similarly to the CDM adiabatic mode.
+We do not carry out a more detailed comparison here but our results suggest that a mix of adiabatic and isocurvature initial conditions for the nonminimally coupled ULAs might behave similarly to the CDM adiabatic mode.

+In Figs.~\ref{fig:Phi},~\ref{fig:delta_phi}, and~\ref{fig:power_spectrum_nmc}, we show results for a fixed ULA mass $m_\phi = 10^{-23} \, \rm eV$ as a function of the nonminimal coupling.
+For our work we consider a mass range $10^{-25} \, {\rm eV} < m_\phi < 10^{-19} \, \rm eV$.
+We note that the large-scale behavior shown in the figures is obtained for this entire range of masses.
+The best reported upper limit on the mass $m_\phi \gtrsim 10^{-20} \, \rm eV$ arises from the small-scale behavior of the power spectrum using the Lyman-$\alpha$ data \cite{rogers2020strong}.
+Our main results are compatible with this upper limit.